How to install and start using py5

 -

-Once restarted, a new py5 menu should appear in Thonny’s interface, click on the py5 > Imported mode for py5 menu option and then click OK in the dialog window that appears.
+Once restarted, a new py5 menu should appear in Thonny’s interface, click on the py5 > Imported mode for py5 menu option.

 A message will appear when it is finished.